 If you plan to replace an LMS, you should know exactly why it isn’t working for your company.
 This knowledge will help you better understand which LMS features to look for in a new LMS system.
 For example, your team might request a more intuitive administrator dashboard.

 Finally, take into consideration any other factors that might impact your final decision.
 For example, your business might have to follow certain regulations that relate to the types of training you are obligated to deliver.
-It’s important to select learning management that will allow you to stay within the realm of regulatory compliance.
+It’s important to select a learning management system that will allow you to stay within the realm of regulatory compliance.

 Before you can engage in your initial test run, you’ll need to have quality learning content available.
 You’ll also have to have plans for delivery and assessment and must set up the necessary accounts for students and trainers.